Privacy

 COLLECTION OF PRIVATE INFORMATION

-Personal information and personal health information is collected in accordance with PHIPA, PIPEDA and other applicable legislation.
+Information is collected in accordance with PHIPA, PIPEDA, and other relevant laws.

 CONSENTS

-The Mental Health and Wellness division complies with the Limits of Confidentiality as per legislation.
-The Limits of Confidentiality are reviewed with Client at every contact.
+The Mental Health and Wellness division complies with legislative Limits of Confidentiality, reviewed at every contact.

 STORAGE OF PRIVATE INFORMATION